-Laura Vanderkam, author of “What the Most Successful People Do on the Weekend,” takes us inside the weekends of people who have built momentous careers.
-The book, and one example in particular, makes a compelling argument for using a few hours on Sunday to prepare for the upcoming week.
-The time spent going over priorities and getting a handle on your game plan translates not only into time saved, but money saved, too.
+Laura Vanderkam, the author of “What the Most Successful People Do on the Weekend,” takes us inside the weekends of people who have built momentous careers.
+The book, and one example, in particular, makes a compelling argument for using a few hours on Sunday to prepare for the upcoming week.
+The time spent going over priorities and getting a handle on your game plan translates not only into time saved, but the money saved, too.
 (Companies probably don’t net high earnings from employees answering emails.)

 Another way to look at working on the weekend: It’s a way to quell the Sunday evening anxiety many of us experience as we fall into a new week ahead.

 Ideally, we all want to return to work on Monday feeling energized and motivated.
 The better you use your weekend, the more you’ll be ready to perform well in your job.
 In her book, Vanderkam talks about the value of having a few anchor events (pre-planned activities that can range from quiet time to a day hike).
 By having some items already on the calendar, you don’t have to spin your wheels planning your weekend on your weekend, and you have something to look forward to.
 A succession of well-used weekends can fuel you to for a week of purposeful work, and if you can string a lot of these great weeks together—say hello to your advancing career.